SQream/sqream-db-quickstart/README.md

 Note: Each SQL statement must be terminated with a semicolon - <kbd>;</kbd>

-Upon successful creation, we will want to reconnect the client to this database.
-In the client, use the meta-command `\c test`.
+Now reconnect the client to this database.
+Use the meta-command `\c test`.
 You can also re-start the client with the new `--database=test` argument.

 If you successfuly connected to the database, you will see the `test=>` prompt, in place of the previous one.